According to McKinsey, China added, “the equivalent of the entire Australian economy to its GDP” in 2019 alone.

 The Chinese market is rewarding—but it’s highly complex, especially for a foreigner.

-As a consulting partner, New Horizons has ample experience helping foreigners start their businesses in China.
-The consulting team already knows about local regulations and industries and can help your business navigate cultural differences, too.
-New Horizons’ consulting team can help you:
+A consulting partner already knows about local regulations and industries and can help your business navigate cultural differences, too.
+A consulting team should be able to help you:

 - Assess the current market